 Banana Coconut Milk Pancakes (Dairy Free)

-Serve a stack of these dairy free Banana Coconut Milk Pancakes For Two to start your morning off a little sweeter.
-Small batch recipe makes 6 pancakes.
+Serve a small stack of these Coconut Milk Pancakes with banana to start your morning off a little sweeter!
+Dairy free pancake recipe made from scratch without Bisquick.

 Who loves brunch?

 If you said yes, you’re in luck!
-Today I’m posting Banana Coconut Milk Pancakes For Two, a stack of sweet banana pancakes with coconut milk, making them dairy free.
+Today I’m posting Coconut Milk Pancakes with banana that are completely dairy free pancakes.

 To be honest, the line between breakfast and brunch is blurred for me.

-These dairy free banana pancakes are more on the sweeter side with the bananas and syrup.
+These banana coconut pancakes are more on the sweeter side thanks to the mashed banana.

 I got the idea to substitute coconut milk for dairy milk when a Twitter follower said something to me about it.

-I absolutely love coconut milk, so I gave it a go.
-Sometimes I find myself eating vegan ice cream because it’s made with coconut milk.
+I absolutely love canned coconut milk, so I gave it a go.
+Sometimes I’d rather drink coconut milk hot chocolate because of the coconut.

-These pancakes are not vegan due to the egg, but they’re still delicious.
-Nobody will notice there isn’t any dairy.
+Now these pancakes are not vegan due to the egg, but they’re still delicious.
+I promise nobody will notice there isn’t any dairy!

 How To Measure Canned Coconut Milk

-If you’ve never worked with canned coconut milk before, here are a few tips to keep in mind.
+If you’ve never worked with canned coconut milk before, here’s what to expect.

 When you open a can, it will appear solid.
 That’s because the solid and liquid separated.
 If you shake the can, you can hear the liquid in there.